Ideas-on-Stage/ideasonstage.com/content/services/communication-consulting/story-copywriting/index.en.md

 +++
 draft 			= false
 title 			= "Storytelling & Copywriting"
-description	= "Together with our creative business storytellers, craft a narrative to captivate your audience and make your messages stick." weight		= 2 categories	= [ "Presentation Creation Agency" ] showrefs	= false urlredirect	= "" url	 		= "/presentation-creation-agency/story-copywriting/" picture		= "story-copywriting.jpg"
+description		= "Together with our creative business storytellers, craft a narrative to captivate your audience and make your messages stick." picture			= "story-copywriting.jpg" url				= "/services/communication-consulting/story-copywriting/"
 +++

 ## Why do we remember stories, yet forget yesterday’s presentation?